There is a balance all ambitious growth businesses must carefully strike between risk and reward, change and consistency.

 To benefit, you must do this within two years after the end of the accounting period when the profits were generated.
 If you are doing this then you should explore whether you qualify for R&D tax credits.

 UK Patent Box is not considered Notified State aid so can be used side by side with R&D tax credits – without any impact.
 The patent box relief rewards the invention, while the R&D rewards the innovation process.

-Horizon 2020 has been the main framework through which the EU distributes its innovation grants since 2014.
-It will reach its end of life in 2020, although realistically Horizon 2020 funding has been drying up for UK businesses since the country signalled its intention to leave the EU.
+Horizon 2020 was the main framework through which the EU distributed its innovation grants since 2014.
+It reached end of life in 2020, although realistically Horizon 2020 funding had been drying up for UK businesses since the country signalled its intention to leave the EU.

 Creative sector reliefs

 The UK government offers a suite of reliefs for the creative sectors which are each specific to one of a series of creative industries.
 These reliefs are:

 - Film tax relief